mrrfid/fluidefi/README.md

 FLUIDEFI currently supports 12 fiat currencies, gold, silver, and 8,000+ cryptocurrencies.
 Examples: USD, WETH, GBP, CAD, CHF, JPY, AUD, NZD, HKD, EUR, NOK, SEK, SGD, CNY, KRW, XAU8, & XAG.
 If you need a fiat currency that is not listed here, contact support using the method below.

 ### PRECISION
-Note: the precision of a number is the total count of significant digits in the whole number, or, in other words, the number of digits to both sides of the decimal point.
+FLUIDEFI supports a precision of 160, which is the size of sqrtX96 variable in many smart-contracts used vr DeFi platforms.
+The precision of a number is the total count of significant digits in the whole number, or, in other words, the number of digits to both sides of the decimal point.
 For example: the number 123.4567 has a precision of 7.
-FLUIDEFI supports a precision of 64 for the amount.
 It is not uncommon to have amounts displayed as 8 digits to the left of the decimal and 16 digits to the right.

 ### DateTime Format
 FLUIDEFI supports ISO 8601 standard format date and datetimes.
 All datetimes are in UTC.
 The GET methods support YYYY-MM-DD.
 Example: "2021-06-01".
 POST methods support datetimes.
 Example: "2021-10-18T19:19:06.982417".